 It is acknowledged that an ongoing project of this type would not be possible without the cooperation of farmers prepared to contribute sites, and who often assist with the management of trials on their property.

-Multiple new canola varieties were released in spring 2019 for sowing in 2020, including the introduction to new TruFlex® canola varieties.
+Fifteen new canola varieties were released in 2021 and are available for sowing in 2022.

 Grains Innovation Australia (GIA) has again included four new field pea and one lentil varieties marked for potential release for 2022.
 Further information on the release and availability of these new varieties will be available from GIA in late 2021 or early 2022.